JagannathaDurley/JagannathaDurley/README.md

-# Hi, I'm rrm! 👋
+# Hi, I'm Jag Durley! 👋

 ## Coding Languages
-Python, Javascript, HTML & CSS
+I can code with Python, JavaScript (Node JS), Visual Basic and HTML / CSS (if you count them!)